 A: There might be a problem with your connection to your Shopify store.
 Go to the Bulk Listing tab on the DEAR Shopify Integration page and check if there is an Update Shopify Connection at the top of the page.
 If there is such a button, click on it and wait for DEAR and Shopify to be reconnected.
 Once the connection is working, that button should disappear.

 A: You can employ the customer loyalty function in Shopify even if DEAR doesn't have anything similar to this (and is not really meant to).
 DEAR loads orders from Shopify and keeps them in the way they were created in Shopify.
-DEAR doesn't change prices, so if you give customer loyalty discount, it will be preserved in some form in DEAR to provide the same financial outcome as your eCommerce platform.
+DEAR doesn't change prices, so if you give customers a loyalty discount, it will be preserved in some form in DEAR to provide the same financial outcome as your eCommerce platform.

 Q: Which POS systems do you integrate with?
 I currently have a complicated setup of several desktop applications.
-Would really like to consult with someone one-on-one to see what can be accomplished here.
+Would really like to consult with someone to see what can be accomplished here.

 A: DEAR can be integrated with Shopify POS, Vend, Stripe and Square, among others.
 We also offer our own DEAR POS.
-We offer implementation, training, and template customisation services at cost to our clients.
+We offer implementation, training and template customisation services at cost to our clients.

 Q: I am considering using DEAR for inventory control.
 Can you please give me links to information about how DEAR interfaces with eCommerce and Point-of-Sale systems?